VeryExcitedGremlin/first-react-app/README.md

-This is my first REact site!
+This is my first React site!
 Visit it using https://veryexcitedgremlin.github.io/first-react-app/